Find a Lender-Approved Local Conveyancer in Knighton

 • Medlicottsnows, 7 Wylcwm Place, Knighton, Powys, LD7 1AE

-• Dealing with the registration procedures for the purchase and the home loan (where relevant) at the HMLR.
+• Dealing with the registration formalities for the transfer of ownership and the home loan (if applicable) at the HM Land Registry.

 Neighboring Locations